 Belgium-born, Berlin-based Electronic Music artist Can Guru? recently chatted with ai love music about the release of his newest single “Winner Today” as well as his musical influences in both classic and electronic genres.
 With music running through his veins, it was always a huge part of his life, from as young as Can Guru? can remember.
 In the late nineties, Can Guru? moved to Manchester to study Sound Engineering at Salford University and since then has been involved with many bands as a performer, sound engineer, and blossoming music producer.
 His love for electronic music was nurtured in the rich and eclectic Manchester party music scene.

-Make sure to find out below what is so inspiring about “Winner Today” by Can Guru? and why it features
+Make sure to find out below what is so inspiring about “Winner Today” by Can Guru? and why it features tribal-esque vocal chants.
+Take a listen to the new single down below and let me know what you think in the comments!

 For those who don’t know you, could you give us a few words bout yourself?